Loan-to-value ratio

-The valuation of a property is typically determined by an appraiser, but a better measure is an arms-length transaction between a willing buyer and a willing seller.
+The valuation of a property is typically determined by an appraiser, but a better measure is an arm's-length transaction between a willing buyer and a willing seller.
 Typically, banks will utilize the lesser of the appraised value and purchase price if the purchase is "recent" (within 1–2 years).

 Risk

 Loan to value is one of the key risk factors that lenders assess when qualifying borrowers for a mortgage.
 The risk of default is always at the forefront of lending decisions, and the likelihood of a lender absorbing a loss increases as the amount of equity decreases.
 Therefore, as the LTV ratio of a loan increases, the qualification guidelines for certain mortgage programs become much more strict.
 Lenders can require borrowers of high LTV loans to buy mortgage insurance to protect the lender from the buyer's default, which increases the costs of the mortgage.

 Low LTV ratios (below 80%) may carry with them lower rates for lower-risk borrowers and allow lenders to consider higher-risk borrowers, such as those with low credit scores, previous late payments in their mortgage history, high debt-to-income ratios, high loan amounts or cash-out requirements, insufficient reserves and/or no income.
 However, an LTV higher than 80% may carry Mortgage Insurance requirements, which will in turn offer the borrower a lower interest rate.
 Higher LTV ratios are primarily reserved for borrowers with higher credit scores and a satisfactory mortgage history.
 Full financing, or 100% LTV, is reserved for only the most credit-worthy borrowers.
 The loans with LTV ratios higher than 100% are called underwater mortgages.